Schibsted and Blocket Hackday mission

 WP Plugin: I also wanted to make a WordPress plugin that consumes the API (read only), so I set up this testblog.

-One Hackday never enough: The perfect playground would be a hackday, but introducing several new concepts at once can often end up in a mess and many hacknights, so I cheated and prepared the connection the night before and read up on WP plugins.
+One Hackday never enough: The perfect playground would be a hackday, but introducing several new concepts at once can often end up in a mess and many hacknights, so I cheated and prepared a “Hello world” API-connection the night before and read up on WP plugins.
 No more cheating here, I promise!